Using these free live trap plans will walk you through building your own box trap.

 I spent around $4.50 each on the untreated pine boards and I used a few exterior screws I had laying around to assemble it.
 The total cost of the project was around $10 and it took about an hour to complete it.

-To begin, take the pine boards and cut three 26'' pieces.
+To begin the live trap plans, take the pine boards and cut three 26'' pieces.
 These three pieces will be used for the two sides and the bottom.

 Cut one piece 24 1/2'' long for the top

 Cut one piece 8 3/4'' long for the back